-This past June, I was pleased to note the passing of the deadline that the FDA gave manufacturers and restaurants to stop using partially hydrogenated oils (PHOs) in their products.
-This follows the FDA’s decision in 2015 to remove PHOs—the main source of artificial trans fats—from its list of food ingredients that are “generally recognized as safe,” or GRAS.
+June 2018 marked the passing of the deadline that the FDA gave manufacturers and restaurants to stop using partially hydrogenated oils (PHOs) in their products.
+This followed the FDA’s decision in 2015 to remove PHOs—the main source of artificial trans fats—from its list of food ingredients that are “generally recognized as safe,” or GRAS.

 Trans fats are created when hydrogen atoms are added to liquid vegetable oils, turning them into semi-solid fats.
 These fats raise LDL (“bad”) cholesterol and lower HDL (“good”) cholesterol, among other adverse effects.
 In fact, they are the most unhealthful of all fats, increasing the risk of heart attacks, strokes, diabetes, and possibly infertility in women.